AdamusPL/F1-Adder/README.md

 # F1-Adder - version with downloading driver standings from an e-mail*
+*other versions of programme are available in different branches

 This app aims to calculate points from predicting driver standings from particular Formula 1 session (Sprint/Sprint Shootout/Qualifying/Race)

 ![image](https://github.com/user-attachments/assets/68008281-7d30-4edd-a47e-b5da438cc128)